Why Histograms are the New Pie Chart

 I argue that histograms are more akin to pie charts than bar charts.
 In other words, they do not play well with the human visual system, and a good alternative exists.
-This article examines the flaws of histograms, paying particular attention to how humans perceive them.
-This article examines the major flaw of histograms.
+This article examines the primary flaw of histograms.

 The problem of histograms

 The major problem with histograms is that they require that the bin boundaries are decided before they can be drawn.
 A histogram without bin boundaries is a meaningless concept; the bin boundaries must be decided.
 And the bin boundaries reflect nothing at all essential about the data.
 Indeed, the whole concept of “bins” is something that is rarely inherent in a dataset, but rather a concept introduced by the histogram itself.
 Although there’s nothing wrong with this in theory, it becomes problematic because the bin boundaries greatly affect the histogram’s shape.
 In other words, the bin boundary selection is not only irrelevant to the data, it is highly relevant to the histogram’s display.

 To see this in action, consider 200 randomly chosen integers between 0 and 99 inclusive.
 The following histograms show the same dataset with 5, 10, 20, and 50 bins.